Yxild/Lithium/README.md

 ## What is Lithium?
 Lithium is basically just a very lightweight, simplistic Adminstration Utility for ROBLOX game developers, it's super easy to use and probably one of the best Admin Tools out.
+It also has a awesome advantage and it's mostly Server Sided, it's highly secure and makes it great for ROBLOX game developers who doesn't want ROBLOX Exploiters "exploiting" their Functions and Commands!

 ## How to use Lithium